Borrowing Privileges & Policies

 Overdues Materials & Fines Policy

 If you lose a law library item, please contact the Access Services Librarian at 612-625-1547 or firstname.lastname@example.org.
 Our goal is to find the material and we will be happy to search our shelves or extend time for you to search your home or office.
 If the item is not found, we will generate a bill and will expect you to bear to cost of replacement.
-The replacement charge includes a processing fee which helps to offset that cost of ordering and cataloging the material.
+The replacement charge includes a processing fee which helps to offset the cost of ordering and cataloging the material ($15.00 fee).

-A book is considered “lost” when there is no response to notices and the book becomes severely overdue.
-In such an instance, a bill will be issued for the replacement cost.
+A book is considered "lost" when there is no response to notices and the book becomes severely overdue (30 days).
+In such an instance, a bill will be issued for the replacement cost ($100).
 If you should receive a bill and have the book in question, you may return it to avoid paying the replacement.
 Please direct all questions about law library charges to the Access Services Librarian at 612-625-1547 or email@example.com.